ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 Similarly for the atomic accessors, it was decided in SG1 in Kona 2022 to add four new types.
 This proposal has chosen to make a general exposition-only template `basic-atomic-accessor` which takes the `reference` type as a template parameter, and four alias templates for the specific atomic accessors.

+# Note to LWG

+Assuming both papers are approved, similar changes to `atomic_ref` in P2616R3 should also be applied to `atomic-ref-bound`.
+They are not yet in the wording of either paper, as we do not know what order LWG will apply them to the working draft.

 # Open questions